 - Murphy's oil soap

-- Mix together 1 gallon of water, 1 quart of bleach (ensure it is inexpensive laundry bleach), and 2 tablespoons of Murphy's (or another ammonia-free detergent).
+- Mix together one gallon of water, four cups of chlorine bleach (ensure it is inexpensive laundry bleach), and two tablespoons of Murphy's (or another ammonia-free detergent).

 - Check the warning on any bottled chemicals you use, to ensure they will not adversely mix with another ingredient in your recipe.
 Failure to do so can result in a chemical reaction that can be very dangerous.